subtitle: or how to make something good and then spoil it.

 salt and pepper to taste

 Fry the onion in the oil in a soup pot until softened – not browned.
-Add the garlic and paprika, stir a few times and add the tomatoes, potatoes, chickpeas and salt, not to mention several cups of water.
+Add the garlic and paprika, stir a few times, then the white wine, increase temperature to burn off the alcohol.
+Add the tomatoes, potatoes, chickpeas and salt, not to mention several cups of water.
 Once all this is cooked, probably about 30 minutes, add the spinach and as soon as it is wilted, it is ready to serve.
 If you are adding bread to the soup, which you can douse in vinegar first, do that at the same time as the spinach.

 The original recipe from which I took my ingredients adds saffron – I was too stingy to do this.
 I did, however, find it bland enough to figure a vegetarian chicken stock cube would be a sensible addition.
 Apparently it is normal to add all sorts of things to this while serving including pine nuts, parsley, hard-boiled egg, bread.
 I decided to add a pesto of olive oil, parsley and pine nuts right at the end, and serve with toast.